Last Updated | November 17, 2023

 Possible pricing for Epic cloud-based EMR systems starts from $200/ month and can go as high as $35,000/ month, but this also depends on the different features offered.
 These include setup and training costs, however, some vendors may charge separately for training.
 By adding training costs, the charges may rise to around $2,000.

-For a self-hosted Epic EMR, the price may start from $1,200 and go up to $500,000 for large hospitals and clinics.
-Besides these prices, you can buy an Epic EMR at an upfront cost of around $1200 to $500,000 and more.
+For a self-hosted Epic EMR, the price may start from $1,200 to $500,000 for large hospitals and clinics.
+Besides these prices, you can buy an Epic EMR at an upfront cost of around $1200 to $500,000 or more.
 Go through the guide which evaluates the worth of Epic.

 When it comes to Cerner’s pricing model, it certainly costs less than Epic.
 So, the cost of Cerner PowerChart Ambulatory EHR may start at $25.00/ year.
 Neither Cerner PowerChart Ambulatory EHR offers a free trial, nor does it have a free version.